ToJans/tojans.github.com/content/blog/Insanity & start-up's.md

 The first-mover advantage (a.k.a. technological leadership) is a well known concept that can be applied to almost everything:

-When you are the first one to do something, you have a monopoly-like status on the market, which comes with all the advantages a monopoly gives (i.e. huge profite margins, exclusivity, effortlessly growning user base...).
+When you are the first one to do something, you have a monopoly-like status on the market, which comes with all the advantages a monopoly gives (i.e. huge profite margins, exclusivity, effortlessly growing user base...).

 As others notice your new market, they try to enter it, but usually as a first-mover you have already built a well-known brand and a huge technological lead over future competitors, which makes it hard for them to enter the market.